-After completing the test, there were over 41 leaks we found.
-Leaks were found in drain plugs, nipples, pressure regulators, positioner covers and swage fittings as well as gauge manifolds.
+After completing the test, we found over 41 leaks.
+Drain plugs, nipples, pressure regulators, positioner covers, stage fittings as well as gauge manifolds all had leaks.
 The report included the location and size of each leak along with pictures.

 Return On Investment

 Most air compressor systems waste +50% of the compressors total output.
 More so, leaks in a compressed air system lead to increased problems in plant operations.
 This is due to fluctuating system pressure, excess compressor capacity, and decreased service life.

 If your process relies heavily on vacuum and compressed air systems, savings can exceed 30% of the compressor’s energy costs.

 This means you can achieve paybacks within 0 to 1.5 years.
 This payback period is dependent on the size, number, and rate at which you repair the leaks.

 Call the reliability experts at RasMech at 1-800-237-3141.
 We have experts that can provide help with ultrasonic leak detection as well as a number of other predictive maintenance strategies.